-FLASH CSUM FAULTA fault has been detected in the Flash memory.
+FLASH CSUM FAULT A fault has been detected in the Flash memory.
 EEPROM CSUM FAULT A fault has been detected in the EEPROM.
-KEYBOARD FAULTA key is stuck or was held down during power up.
+KEYBOARD FAULT A key is stuck or was held down during power up.
 FLSH ERASE FAULT This error may occur during instrument programming.
 The Flash memory may be faulty.
 Retry programming, make sure the communications link to the instrument is working properly.
 FLSH SIZE FAULT This error may occur during instrument programming.
-The properly.

-Flash memory may be faulty.
-Retry programming, make sure the communications link to the instrument is working failed self calibration.
+The Flash memory may be faulty.
+Retry programming, make sure the communications link to the instrument is working properly.

-ADC FAULT The analog / digital converter has failed to initialize or block in this condition occurs.

 CPU IDLE ZERO A CPU process has exceeded the allotted process time.
 Maybe due to extended serial communications block transfers.
-Limit the number of parameters requested in a resetting power.
+Limit the number of parameters requested in a block in this condition occurs.
 CPU FAULT Occurs if the CPU has not initialized correctly.
-Try
+Try resetting power.